Grand Valley Logo

 Do not change the proportions of the logo or otherwise distort the logo.
 Do not rotate the logo.
 The logo should only appear in a horizontal format.

 Combination logos consist of the Grand Valley logo with the unit’s name included under the logotype.
 Creating your own logo is prohibited.

-You may request a university approved combination logo for your college, school, center, department, or program from Institutional Marketing by calling (616) 331-2525 or emailing email@example.com.
+You may request a university approved combination logo for your college, school, center, or department from Institutional Marketing by calling (616) 331-2525 or emailing firstname.lastname@example.org.

 Unique Grand Valley Web addresses may be added beneath combination logos.
 Do not alter or add extensions to the Web address on primary logos that already include the university website.

 When adding a Web address, it should appear in a sans-serif typeface (preferably Gill Sans) and should be 1/2 the height of the letter “Y” in the word “VALLEY.”
 The Web address should be centered under the logotype.
 As a rule of thumb, the space between the bottom of the unit name and the top of the "www" in the Web address should also be about 1/2 the height of the letter "Y" in the word "VALLEY."

 Use of the university seal is by permission of the Office of the President only.